Rosa-lyn/be-promise-i-made-remote-2/README.md

 ### 7. PATCH a song's chart position

-- This endpoint should take song identifier as a parametric value in the url and a value to change the chart position by on the request body e.g.
+- This endpoint should take song identifier as a parametric value in the url and a value to change the chart position by on the request body, e.g.

 ```json
 {